ArrayHelper

 • $array (iterable) – The array that needs to be indexed or grouped

-• $key (callable (opens new window), string (opens new window)) – The column name or anonymous function which result will be used to index the array
+• $key (callable, string) – The column name or anonymous function which result will be used to index the array

 • $value (mixed) – The value that $key should be compared with

-• $strict (boolean (opens new window)) – Whether a strict type comparison should be used when checking array element values against $value
+• $strict (boolean) – Whether a strict type comparison should be used when checking array element values against $value

-• $keepKeys (boolean (opens new window)) – Whether to maintain the array keys.
+• $keepKeys (boolean) – Whether to maintain the array keys.
 If false, the resulting array will be re-indexed with integers.

 Returns